 Professor Reidun Twarock: the symmetries of viruses and their implications for virus architecture.

-Dr Daniel Ungar, Lecturer: characterising the molecular mechanisms of vesicle targeting and its influence on glycosylation.
+Dr Daniel Ungar, Senior lecturer: characterising the molecular mechanisms of vesicle targeting and its influence on glycosylation.

 Professor Robert White, Chair of Biochemistry: the molecular mechanisms responsible for the regulation of transcription of tRNAs and its functional consequences.